mulesoft/api-console/README.md

 The HTML element is built on top of the [Web Components specifications](https://www.webcomponents.org/introduction) and powered by the [Polymer library](https://www.polymer-project.org/).
 Although, there is no additional knowledge about how Polymer works necessary to use the console.

+The following sections give you a brief overview on how to build and use the console.
+For a much more in depth overview, please see the [docs](docs) directory in this repository.

 ## Using the API console

 The API Console comes in two flavors which you can choose from: as a **standalone web-application** and as an embeddable **HTML element**.